miloh/rnd-darabok/README.md

 pcb pieces created with pcb-rnd

-1. egy (one) - this pcb-rnd lihata layout if for testing layout as well as fabrication capabilities
+1. egy (one) - this pcb-rnd lihata layout is for testing a layout engine as well as fabrication capabilities, it tests the following:
  * reproduce plated holes from 0.1mm to 1mm in 0.1mm increments
  * reproduce silk markings and exposed Ag-Au-Sn marking in sizes from A to B in 10% size incrmeents
  * reproduce Cu traces from A to B in X increments